Business and Other Risks

 Engineer staffing, which is our Group’s main business, is a business that entails a great deal of social responsibility, employing a large number of personnel.
 If any of our Group’s executives or employees conduct themselves in a manner that violates social ethics by disregarding compliance, or acting in a manner that tarnishes social trust or our corporate image, our business operations and business performance may be affected by the need to pay compensation for damages suffered by society or our customers, as well as by damage to our reputation, etc.

 The engineer staffing market is subdivided across a large number of business operators.
-If an act that violates social ethics in disregard of compliance is committed by the Group or by any other company engaged in similar business, such act may harm the reputation of the entire industry and may affect the Group’s business operations.
+If an act that violates social ethics in disregard of compliance is committed by the Group or by any other company engaged in similar business, such an act may harm the reputation of the entire industry and may affect the Group’s business operations.

 The Group’s Compliance Committee, chaired by the executive officer in charge of General Affairs and CSR and composed of the general managers of each division of the Company, identifies compliance risks that should be taken seriously and places priority on managing them.
 In practical terms, we strive to prevent major compliance violations by establishing a cross-Group compliance department, ensuring consistent escalation of arising issues, implementation and of internal audits and corrective action, and dissemination of the internal reporting system.